codemod-com/website/cms/automations/next-13-built-in-next-font.md

 date: 2023-11-29T17:16:01.817Z
 seo:
   title: Next.js Built In Font | Codemod.com
-  og:title: Next.js Built In Font | Codemod.com
-  twitter:title: Next.js Built In Font | Codemod.com
   description: This automation helps you migrate to the Next.js app directory by
-    transforming the module specifier `@next/font/*` in import statements into `next/font/*`. twitter:card: This automation helps you migrate to the Next.js app directory by transforming the module specifier `@next/font/*` in import statements into `next/font/*`. og:image: /assets/images/built-in-font-codemod.jpg
+    transforming the module specifier `@next/font/*` in import statements into `next/font/*`.
 ---
 This automation transforms the module specifier `@next/font/*` in import statements into `next/font/*`.